 CROW - Climate Rescue of Wagga

 CROW is a group that works to educate the community, lobby politicians and encourage action on climate change.
-The group meets on the 3rd Thursday of the month at the Wagga Wagga City Library from 5:30pm - 7pm.
+The group meets on the 3rd Thursday of the month at South Wagga Public School from 5:30pm - 7pm.
 Contact the group at firstname.lastname@example.org for more information see their website.

 Demonstration Gardens Wagga Wagga